Sandeepkumar-S-18/Air-pollution-monitoring-system/README.md

 # Air pollution monitoring system
   This project implements an Air Pollution Monitoring System using an ESP32 microcontroller along with MQ2, DHT11 sensors and an OLED display.
 It uploads sensor data to ThingSpeak IoT platform for monitoring and analysis.

+## Components Used
+ESP32
+MQ2 Gas Sensor
+DHT11 Temperature and Humidity Sensor
+OLED Display (SSD1306)